cbochs/grapple.nvim/README.md

 ## Persistent State

-Grapple saves all [tag scopes](#project-scopes) to a common directory.
+Grapple saves all [project scopes](#project-scopes) to a common directory.
 This directory is aptly named `grapple` and lives in Neovim's `"data"` standard path (see: [`:h standard-path`](https://neovim.io/doc/user/starting.html#standard-path)).
 Each non-empty scope (scope contains at least one item) will be saved as an individiual scope file; serialized as a JSON blob, and named using the resolved scope's path.

 Each tag in a scope will contain two pieces of information: the absolute `file path` of the tagged file and its last known `cursor` location.